okami101/laravel-admin/README.md

 See [dedicated guide](https://vtec.okami101.io/guide/laravel.html) for further detail.

-## Full documentation
+## Documentation

-Full documentation can be found on the [Vtec docs website](https://vtec.okami101.io).
+Documentation for Vtec Admin can be found on the [Vtec website](https://vtec.okami101.io).

 ## License